PROCESSINGDO NOT CLOSE

 See AISA's Learning events

-Wellbeing for All Learning Events
+Well-being for All Learning Events

-Wellbeing Resources
+Well-being Resources

 AISA has a substantial range of wellbeing resources curated from some of the most respected experts in the field.
 These resources are easily searchable and downloadable to all AISA member schools’ leaders, educators, programme coordinators, and co-professionals responsible for their school’s wellbeing programme.

-Browse our Health and Wellbeing Resources
+Browse our Mental Health and Well-being Resources

-Wellbeing Resources
+Well-being Resources

-Wellbeing Support for Traumatic Events
+Support for Traumatic Events

 Unfortunately, events occur within the locale of our schools that are outside of the schools’ control, but which can adversely affect our school communities.
 Traumatic events that may impact AISA schools can include terrorist attacks, coup d’etat, civil unrest, war, communicable disease outbreak, or natural disaster.

-These events can cause significant disruption to a school’s operations which can have adverse consequences for the mental health and wellbeing of staff and the entire school community.
+These events can cause significant disruption to a school’s operations which can have adverse consequences for the mental health and well-being of staff and the entire school community.

-AISA can support schools through this time by offering assistance in the form of funds to have trained counsellors from the region travel to the school to provide direct services to children, staff, and parents.
+AISA can support schools through this time by offering assistance in the form of funds to have trained counselors from the region travel to the school to provide direct services to children, staff, and parents.
 Additionally, AISA’s professional development program will include training on issues such as security, traumatic incident planning, and trauma recovery to equip schools in their planning for such an eventuality.

-Wellbeing Support for Traumatic Events
+Support for Traumatic Events

-Wellbeing for All Strategic Partners
+Well-being for All Strategic Partners

 CASEL